novustch/Meme-AI-Agent/CONTRIBUTING.md

 ### Suggesting Enhancements

-We welcome your ideas for improving Solana Agent Kit!
+We welcome your ideas for improving JLB AI Agent!
 To suggest an enhancement:

 1. **Search** the [existing issues](https://github.com/earthzetaorg/solana-ai-agents/issues) to see if it's already been suggested.
 2. **Open a new issue** and describe your idea in detail.